Deltara3/amogus/README.md

       │   └── ඞ_boot.asm
       └── ඞ.asm
       ```
+    - Add a `NOTES.md` with any notes and the tree if possible.
+Example below.
+      ```md
+      # Langname
+      ## Notes
+      - Note 1
+      - Note 2
+      ## Tree
+      Langname
+      ├── joke
+      │   ├── ඞ_420.langext
+      │   └── ඞ_69.langext
+      ├── misc
+      │   └── ඞ_boot.langext
+      └── ඞ.langext
+      ```
+      - If you have no notes, exclude the notes section.
   - **Any language that is, at the very least, usable to print a string.**

 We will request changes on your submission if: